dustinpfister/blog_posts/_posts/lodash_chain.md

 ## 5 - Conclusion

-So chaining with lodash, is a little more compacted compared with what most of us might be used to with native javaScript where we are always just dealing with unwrapped objects.
+So chaining with lodash, is a little more complicated compared with what most of us might be used to with native javaScript where we are always just dealing with unwrapped objects only.